 And if employers decline to hire an applicant based on information they obtained from a background check into their criminal records or their finances, they must tell the applicant where they obtained the information.

-Cohen & Mizrahi attorneys can assist job applicants who feel a faulty background check deprived them of a new job.
+Consumer Attorneys can assist job applicants who feel a faulty background check deprived them of a new job.

 Applicants may be able to file suits under the FCRA if their background reports contain information about another person or inaccuracies in their criminal reports, such as unfairly increasing the severity of their offenses.